Structured Production Systems: Viability: Supply chains and structured production

 The literature on bargaining in networks provides important insights for understanding price formation for intermediate goods. \citet{Siedlarek2025} develops a stochastic bargaining model for networked markets with intermediaries, showing that non-essential players---those who can be circumvented through alternative routes---receive zero payoffs as bargaining frictions vanish, while essential players extract positive rents.
 This result provides microfoundations for thinking about how network position affects bargaining power and price formation in production chains.

+\citet{Alviarez2026} develop and estimate a structural model of bargaining in firm-to-firm trade in which both buyers and suppliers exercise market power.
+In their framework, bilateral markups and the pass-through of cost shocks are determined by two sufficient statistics---the supplier's share in the buyer's purchases and the buyer's share in the supplier's output---and their estimates document substantial buyer bargaining power.
+This demonstrates how bilateral bargaining shapes the division of surplus and the transmission of cost changes in individual supply relationships.

-\citet{AcemogluAzar2020} analyse endogenous production networks with Nash bargaining between firms, examining how bargaining power affects markups, prices, and profits throughout supply chains.
-They show that an increase in a firm's bargaining power vis-\`{a}-vis its customer propagates upstream, affecting all its direct and indirect suppliers.
-This demonstrates how bilateral bargaining shapes the distribution of surplus in production networks. \citet{Bizarri2023} provides a model of general equilibrium oligopoly in input-output networks where all firms have market power on both input and output markets and are fully strategic about their position in the supply chain.
+\citet{Bizzarri2023} provides a model of general equilibrium oligopoly in input-output networks where all firms have market power on both input and output markets and are fully strategic about their position in the supply chain.

 \paragraph{Frictions and trading networks}

 \citet{Fleiner2019,Fleiner2022} develop a theory of trading networks with distortionary frictions that make utility imperfectly transferable between agents.
 They establish existence of competitive equilibria under these conditions and provide cooperative foundations for competitive equilibrium in finite markets with frictions.
 Their work demonstrates that many structural results---including lattice properties and versions of the rural hospitals theorem \citep{RothSotomayor1990}---extend to environments with trading frictions.
 While their focus is on exchange networks rather than production networks, their results on how frictions affect equilibrium outcomes inform our analysis of price formation under institutional constraints. \citet{Huremovic2020} analyse how financial shocks propagate through production networks, showing that the interaction between financial frictions and production linkages amplifies aggregate volatility.